 - Cappuccino that you buy at a convenience store would be similar to the mocha amount, and could have even more fat and calories if made with whole milk

-- Medium frappe or frappucino (coffee with ice cream) – 16 ounce has 500+ calories and anywhere from 5 to 20 grams of fat, depending on what type
+- Medium frappe or frappuccino (coffee with ice cream) – 16 ounce has 500+ calories and anywhere from 5-20 grams of fat, depending on what type

 - Whipped cream will add over 100 additional calories to any of these drinks

-Many of these drinks only have small amounts of coffee, so the benefits would be less than drinking a cup of brewed coffee.
-It's best to limit these drinks and just stick to the plain cup of brewed coffee.
+Many of these drinks have only small amounts of actual coffee, so you are consuming extra calories and fat without the health benefits.
+It’s best to limit these drinks and just stick to a plain cup of brewed coffee.